squares-sql/SQUARES/docs/tutorial/03_synthesizer_deduction.rst

 Note that inside the lambda we pass to ``cond``, the value of ``args[0]`` is referenced.
 Whenever that happens, we also need to tell ``assertArg`` that parameter index 0 is *captured* through ``capture_indices``.

 .. warning:: Currently only assertions on enum nodes will be processed.
-But this is not a fundanmental limitation and we should really extend the support to make runtime assertion like this more useful.
+But this is not a fundamental limitation and we should really extend the support to make runtime assertion like this more useful.

 Static feedback